Collaboration and License Agreements

 |Collaboration and License Agreements||

-In December 2016, the Company entered into the Collaboration Agreement, pursuant to which the Company granted Novartis an exclusive option to collaborate with the Company to develop products containing emricasan.
+In December 2016, the Company entered into the Collaboration Agreement with Novartis, pursuant to which the Company granted Novartis an exclusive option to collaborate with the Company to develop products containing emricasan.
 Pursuant to the Collaboration Agreement, the Company received a non-refundable upfront payment of $50.0 million from Novartis.

 In May 2017, Novartis exercised its option under the Collaboration Agreement.
 In July 2017, the Company received a $7.0 million option exercise payment, at which time the license under the Collaboration Agreement became effective (the License Effective Date).
 Under the Collaboration Agreement, the Company is eligible to receive up to an aggregate of $650.0 million in milestone payments over the term of the Collaboration Agreement, contingent on the achievement of certain development, regulatory and commercial milestones, as well as royalties or profit and loss sharing on future product sales in the United States, if any.

+Pursuant to the Collaboration Agreement, the Company is responsible for completing its three ongoing Phase 2b trials.
 Novartis will generally pay 50% of the Company’s Phase 2b and observational study costs pursuant to an agreed upon budget.
 Upon completion of the ongoing Phase 2b trials, Novartis will assume 100% of the observational study costs.
 Novartis will assume full responsibility for emricasan’s Phase 3 development and all combination product development.
-The Company and Novartis have no further development plans for emricasan.
-Therefore, the Company does not expect to receive any future milestone, royalty or profit and loss sharing payments under the Collaboration Agreement.

 Unless terminated earlier, the Collaboration Agreement will remain in effect on a product-by-product and country-by-country basis until Novartis’ royalty obligations expire.
 Novartis has certain termination rights in the event of a mandated clinical trial hold for any product containing emricasan as its sole active ingredient.
 Additionally, Novartis has the right to terminate the Collaboration Agreement without cause upon 180 days prior written notice to the Company.
 In such event, the license granted to Novartis will be terminated and revert to the Company.
 In the event Novartis terminates the Collaboration Agreement due to the Company’s uncured material breach or insolvency, the license granted to Novartis pursuant to the Collaboration Agreement will become irrevocable, and Novartis will be required to continue to make all milestone and royalty payments otherwise due to the Company under the Collaboration Agreement, provided that if the Company materially breaches the Collaboration Agreement such that the rights licensed to Novartis or the commercial prospects of the emricasan products are seriously impaired, the milestone and royalty payments will be reduced by 50%.